Pumpkinpoem/Dice/README.md

 ## Deployment

 - The site was deployed to GitHub Pages by selecting the Master Branch from the GitHub repository's Settings tab.
+- In the GitHub repository, navigate to the Settings tab
+- From the source section drop-down menu, select the Master Branch
+- Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 - To clone the repository, use the command `git clone [repository_url]` in the command line.

 [Live Deployment Link](https://github.com/Pumpkinpoem/Dice/deployments)